Storr rock hoard

 The Storr Rock Hoard is a collection of silver coins dating from the 10th century with some originating from central Asia, found on the Isle of Skye in northern Scotland.
-A number of the coins have been identified as dirhams, originating from the Middle East.
-They have Islamic script, and are a rare find in the area, and are evidence of the extensive trade routes that were in use during the time of their origin.
+A number of the coins have been identified as dirhams, originating from Central Asia.
+They have Arabic script, and are a rare find in the area, and are evidence of the extensive trade routes that were in use during the time of their origin.

 Discovery

 In January 1891, after receiving two silver coins from the Queen's Remembrancer, Joseph Anderson, who was the keeper of the National Museum of Antiquities of Scotland at the time, ordered a deeper investigation of the site where the coins were first found.
 The search was successful, uncovering an additional 110 coins as well as 23 pieces of hacksilver.
 The mint of the coins and their conditions lead researchers to believe that the hoard was deposited around 950 AD.